 Cassini also identified the distinctive chemical fingerprint of carbon dioxide in Rhea's atmosphere, indicating the presence of carbon on the moon's surface.

+The combination of carbon and oxygen holds implications for finding possible life on ice moons, such as Europa, thought to harbor subsurface liquid oceans.
+(Related: "Oxygen-Free Animals Discovered—A First.")
 "You would expect a very small amount of gas [around an ice moon], but the fact that there is enough to be measurable is what is surprising and indicates that the energetic processes that must be occurring are more widespread than previously thought," said Robert Carlson, a researcher at NASA's Jet Propulsion Laboratory in Pasadena, California.
+"Specifically this indicates that the surface is oxidizing, meaning that you can make alcohols and organic acids if carbon is in the surface materials," said Carlson, who wasn't involved in the study.

 "There are also ideas that the oxidants, like O2, could be subducting into an ocean below the surface and could be an energy source for any life in these possible oceans."